-Revenue decreased \$0.6 million in the three months ended March 31, 2022 compared to the same period in 2021 primarily due to a decrease in R&D revenue under the Amended Collaboration Agreement with Merck.
+Revenue decreased \$10.7 million and \$19.8 million in the three and nine months ended September 30, 2022, respectively, compared to the same periods in 2021 primarily due to a decrease in R&D revenue under the Amended Collaboration Agreement with Merck.

 Under the Amended Collaboration Agreement, from April 1, 2022 until March 31, 2024, Merck will provide up to \$20.0 million of R&D funding for the ophthalmology programs (other than NGM621), the CVM-related programs and the Lab Programs.
 If the parties mutually agree to extend the research phase for the CVM-related programs from March 31, 2024 to March 31, 2026, then Merck will provide up to a total of \$20.0 million in R&D funding during the additional two years of the CVM program research phase.
-Merck will also fund certain R&D costs related to NGM621 in an amount expected to be up to approximately \$20.0 million, until the earlier of Merck's decision to exercise, or not to exercise, its License Option with respect to NGM621 alone or bundled with the other continuing ophthalmology compounds or, March 31, 2024.
-In this regard, our related party revenue from Merck will decrease substantially in 2022 compared to 2021 and continue to remain at a significantly lower level during the remainder of the collaboration.
+Merck will also fund certain R&D costs related to NGM621 in an amount expected to be up to approximately \$20.0 million, until Merck's decision to exercise, or not to exercise, its License Option with respect to NGM621 alone or bundled with the other continuing ophthalmology compounds.
+Such option is solely within Merck's discretion, and it may decide not to exercise the option given that the Phase 2 CATALINA trial did not meet its primary endpoint.
+In this regard, our related party revenue from Merck has decreased substantially in 2022 compared to 2021 and is expected to continue to remain at a significantly lower level through March 31, 2024.